Jerry Garcia’s 70th Birthday Celebration

 I’ll keep this post live on this site, in anticipation that TRI may re-release it for public consumption.

-The show is long, four-and-a-half hours, but filled with shining moments throughout.
+The show was long, four-and-a-half hours, but filled with shining moments throughout.
 This was an amazing performance, by a multitude of talented personalities, all of whom seem to share the gift that Jerry so aptly personified: Music is a Joyous Holy Experience, to be shared and appreciated with the folks immediately around you, and projected into the entire Universe at every moment.

-Let the Music Play the Band:
+Let the Music Play the Band

 I’ll be working on this section for quite some time; I’m not up to speed on the personalities, and in some instances, even the songs themselves.